 It had been decided in the mid-1960s that some Victor bombers should be re-configured as tankers to replace the operationally limited Valiants which could refuel only one aircraft at a time.
 The first few were given an interim fit which mainly involved adding one refuelling pod under each wing.
 They were designated Victor B1A K2P.
 The K2P suffix denoted that they were 2-point tankers (K being the international designator for a tanker, eg the USAF's KC135 and 2P indicating two-point).
 The two underwing pods were fine for the in-flight refuelling of fighter aircraft but they could not refuel other tankers in flight.
 When the 3-point Victor tankers eventually came along, they were known simply as Victor K1; they had a specially designed large Hose Drum Unit (HDU - always pronounced 'hoodoo' to rhyme with voodoo) on the aircraft centreline in addition to the two under-wing refuelling points, and a very large fuel tank was installed in place of the now redundant bomb bay.
 Three rare Victor B1A K2P aircraft survived into the 1970s: XH648, XH647 and XH667.
 One was allocated to each of the three squadrons, 55, 57 and 214.

-On an operational deployment flight from RAF Luqa (Malta) to Marham on 7 August 1971 I was still the most junior captain serving on 214 Squadron.
+On an operational deployment flight from RAF Luqa (Malta) to Marham in early August 1971 I was still the most junior captain serving on 214 Squadron.
 The squadrons used K2Ps on operational refuelling sorties only when there were not enough 3-point tankers available, and that was the case for this operation.
 I was allocated XH648, which at that time belonged to 57 Squadron, and some of my crew members belonged to 55 Squadron.
 It regularly happened on operational refuelling operations that, despite careful planning, non-constituted crews flew in unfamiliar aircraft.
 On the sortie in question, I had never flown before with the co-pilot I had alongside me for this sortie; I will not name him for reasons that will become obvious as you read on.

 This was the first time I had flown a K2P on an operational sortie and I decided to manage the fuel system myself at the latter stages of the flight, not because I doubted my co-pilot's skill but because I wanted an opportunity to manage the internal fuel system.
 I briefed my crew before we left Malta that I would fly the aircraft for the first part of the flight and then handover to the co-pilot for the last hour or so and allow him to make the final approach and landing at Marham.
 The co-pilot was pleased with that arrangement because co-pilots often complained to their captains that they never got enough handling time.